What if magic wasn’t mysterious at all, but science you can see, touch, and taste?

-When children perform magic tricks, they’re not just amazing their audience.
-They’re experimenting with physics, psychology, math, and engineering.
-That’s why magic is such a powerful STEAM tool, especially for homeschoolers who want learning to feel exciting instead of instructional.
+That’s why magic is one of the most powerful STEAM tools for kids, especially for homeschool families who want learning to feel exciting instead of instructional.

-With Abracadabra Blondies, kids don’t just bake a treat, they step into the role of scientist, magician, and problem-solver all at once.
+With Abracadabra Blondies, kids don’t just bake a dessert.
+They step into the roles of scientist, magician, and problem-solver, all at once.

-Let’s reveal the real magic behind a few kid-friendly tricks they can try at home
+Let’s reveal the real science behind a few kid-friendly magic tricks you can try at home.

 Trick #1: The “Vanishing Ingredient” Trick